Kirkley Hall Campus

 Our land-based courses are designed specifically with the North East rural communities in mind, and to prepare our graduates for the future of their chosen sectors.

-School Leaver
+School Leaver:

-Name - Level 1 Land-based Studies - Equine Care
+Level 1 Land-based Studies - Equine Care

 The aim of the course is to develop skills and knowledge in the equine and land-based sector.

-In order to complete the diploma, there are 2 mandatory and 5 optional modules to complete.
+To complete the diploma, there are 2 mandatory and 5 optional modules to complete.

-Health and safety
+Mandatory units: Health and safety and Work experience

-On completion of this course, you could progress onto the Level 2 Extended Diploma in Equine Care course.
+On completion of this course, you could progress onto the Level 2 Technical Certificate in Horse Care.
+Alternatively, you can look to progress into employment within the industry.

-Name - Level 2 Equine Technical Certificate in Equine Care
+Level 2 Equine Technical Certificate in Equine Care

 This course is a one-year, full-time programme and includes 8 mandatory units and 1 optional unit.
 The course is split equally between practical and theoretical sessions.